lenjonah/LLM_NER_and_classification/README.md

 ```
 using the huggingface package in both cases.

-Finally, a single model is finetuned to do both tasks simulateously with a single forward pass in the notebook
+Finally, a single BERT model is finetuned to do both tasks simulateously with a single forward pass in the notebook
 ```
     Multitask.ipynb
 ```